-My first solargraphy image, below, is the result of a 128 day exposure made from August 16 through December 21, 2014.
+My first solargraphy image, below, is the result of a 128-day exposure made from August 16 through December 21, 2014.

-Solargraphy is an alternative photography process that uses homemade pinhole cameras and very long exposures to record the suns movement across the sky over days, weeks and months.
+Solargraphy is an alternative photography process that uses homemade pinhole cameras and very long exposures to record the sun’s movement across the sky over days, weeks and months.
 A single image allows for a view of space, time and weather patterns that we are normally not able to see.
 Uniquely, it reveals the gradual change of the sun’s path from one day to another, due to the Earth’s slightly elliptical orbit and 23.5° tilt.
-The missing or broken trails are the result of periods when clouds have obscured the sun.
+The missing or broken trails are the results of periods when clouds have obscured the sun.

 As a photographer committed to the using the best tools and techniques in order to produce the most technically competent photographs I can, solargraphy is a wonderful lo-fi liberation from technology.
 Much of its beauty is the result of uncontrollable factors such as moisture, dirt or fungus that may invade the camera, temperature fluctuations and whether the days are sunny or cloudy.